 From the Holder screen, you'll find all of your contacts with their card image, name, title, company, and when they were added.
 Next to each contact is a handy options menu that lets you call, email, and share without having to even open the card.
 At the top of this screen are color-coded options to export, import, add to CRM, and perform other actions.
 The scan button is prominently displayed at the bottom.

 Clicking Scan gives options to scan a single card (front and back), a QR code, or scan in batch, which means scanning one card after the other.
 Once scanned, you'll get a processing message, and within a few minutes, you'll have a completed contact.
 Though it's a bit slower than other apps on this list, it's worth the wait.
-I tested business cards that gave all the others trouble, and BizConnect was close to perfect, linking social accounts, recognizing funky font types, and correctly capturing blurry words that all others missed entirely.
+I tested business cards that gave all the others trouble, and BizConnect was close to perfect.

 In addition to stellar scans, it also comes with task setting, activity tracking, and reports showing daily and monthly leads captured.
 There's even a barebones CRM where you can add deal stages, tasks, and activities with a revenue feature tracking all won deals.
 Integrating your CRM (HubSpot, Salesforce, Zoho, and Pipedrive) is easy by connecting your accounts and selecting the contacts you want to export.

 Or, if you want to connect to a different app, you can do that with BizConnect's Zapier integrations.
 Zapier lets you connect BizConnect to thousands of apps, so you can do things like add new BizConnect business cards to Google Sheets or create a new person in Copper from a BizConnect scanned business card.

 BizConnect price: Free plan can scan up to 600 cards; paid plans from 6.99/user/month